cosmos/interchain-security/tests/difference/core/quint_model/README.md

 They usually negate the appearance of some behaviour, i.e. `not(DesirableBehaviour)`.
 Then, a counterexample for this is an example trace exhibiting the behaviour.

-They are run like invariant checks, i.e. `quint run --invariant SANITY_CHECK_NAME ccv_statemachine.qnt --main CCVDefaultStateMachine`.
+They are run like invariant checks, i.e. `quint run --invariant SANITY_CHECK_NAME ccv_statemachine.qnt`.
 The available sanity checks are:
 - CanRunConsumer
 - CanStopConsumer